If you live in a hard-water area, limescale will gradually fur up the heating element of your kettle and it’ll take longer to boil.

-3. Boil it a few times until the limescale starts to dislodge.
+- Boil it and let it sit for 30 minutes until the limescale starts to dislodge.

 For kettles that haven’t be descaled in a long time, you may need to repeat this process a few times to get rid of most of the limescale.
-Alternatively, you can leave the vinegar or lemon solution to soak overnight as well.
+Alternatively, you can leave the vinegar to soak as well.

 How to clean the outside of your kettle

-Will you be trying this method for a spotless kettle, inside and out?
+Will you be trying one of these methods for a spotless kettle, inside and out?